Training plateau – how to improve your results

 So, how do you recognize plateau symptoms in bodybuilding and any other sport?
 Firstly, these are losses in power indicators.
 Suddenly, you can no longer work with the weight that you easily lifted before.
 This, not to mention the increase in working weights.
 This suggests that muscles are no longer recovering as effectively as before.
 And they can not cope with the load that was previously familiar.

 Secondly, you may notice a lack of progress during 2 weeks of familiar training.
 This lack of progress can be manifested in the inability to perform more approaches to the basic exercise, or inability to extend the training for a short time.

 Also, a significant symptom of a plateau in training is the lack of sports motivation.
 A decrease in motivation may also be associated with personal experiences or illnesses.
 But most often it occurs due to overtraining of the athlete.
-It is because of overtraining that it may seem to you that you have already reached your maximum in training and bodybuilding.
+It is because of overtraining in a powerful heading for mass that it may seem to you that you have already reached your maximum in training and bodybuilding.
 But actually it is not.